Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Information Can An Employer See During A Credit Check?

-• Credit History – This includes information such as the accounts you’ve opened, when you’ve opened them, the total amount you owe, credit limit overages and total debt you owe.
+• Credit History – Your credit history is made up of information such as the accounts you’ve opened, when you’ve opened them, the total amount you owe, and credit limit overages.

 Example Of A Credit Report